 Routine lender fees.

-Energy assessments and energy audits.

-Technical reports and business plans.

-Feasibility Studies, except if any portion was financed by Federal or State grant.
+Energy assessments, energy audits, technical reports, business plans, and feasibility studies, except if any portion was financed by federal or state grant.

-Refinancing outstanding debt under certain circumstances.
+Building and equipment for an existing renewable energy system.

-The above itemized costs except for the refinancing outstanding debt are limited to 5 percent of the guaranteed loan amount.
-Refinancing is eligible project cost as long as the debt being refinanced is less than 50 percent of the overall loan, refinancing is necessary to improve cash flow and viability of the project, and the loan being refinanced has been current for at least the past 12 months.
+Refinancing outstanding debt as long as the debt being refinanced is less than 50 percent of the overall loan, refinancing is necessary to improve cash flow and viability of the project, and the loan being refinanced has been current for at least the past 12 months.

+The final rule also imposes a limitation on the first four eligible cost items identified to 5 percent of the guaranteed loan amount.
+Refinancing is eligible project cost

 Loan processing and servicing

-Under the REAP interim rulerulerulerulerule, the guaranteed loan processing and servicing provisions rely on the provisions found in the B&I Guaranteed Loan program regulations (7 CFR parts 4279 and 4287), with some differences.
+Under the baseline program, the guaranteed loan processing and servicing provisions rely on the provisions found in the B&I Guaranteed Loan program regulations (7 CFR parts 4279 and 4287), with some differences.

 For loan processing, the primary differences are associated with the guarantee fee, equity requirements, financial statements, personal and corporate guarantees, conditions precedent to issuance of the loan note guarantee, and reporting after project construction.